 "Probably 'swyt'.
 Just add some y's and w's."

-We were both laughing at our silliness at that point, which is the only way to handle standing around in a medieval gown and obvious costume wig in a public space without feeling like an utter fool.
+We were both laughing at our silliness at that point, which is the only

 To the great delight of the locals, it was brilliantly sunny and clear with almost no wind.
 Unfortunately for my pictures, these are the worst possible conditions for photography.
 (All right, except for actual gales or tempests, thank you, smart alecks in my audience.)
 I had expected, not without grounds, a more mysterious, misty setting, and had spent a crazy amount on raingear - so was disappointed at a certain level, but Nature does as she pleases without consulting my playbook.
 We made the best of it.